Reduce Rendering Times in Premiere Pro

 We can’t use the default previews to speed up the export but we can make Premiere generate high-quality previews.
 In the sequence settings, just set a custom editing mode that reflects the characteristics of the source material we are working on.

 At this point, we can render the montage when we leave for lunch or for the night.
-The timeline will be characterised by the usual green bar at the top of the timecode line but the previews generated will be of high quality and we can exploit them when we export the file, by enabling the use previews option.
+The timeline will be characterized by the usual green bar at the top of the timecode line but the previews generated will be of high quality and we can exploit them when we export the file, by enabling the use previews option.

 If we have to export the file in the same format as the previews (in the example ProRes 1920 x 1080) we can enable the match sequence settings option and the export will be even faster.